SethRobinson/GPTAvatar/README.md

 New to AI with Unity?
 Check the Assets/RT/AI directory, you'll see some simple ways to make API calls, that's what this app is using.
 The 3D visuals are just for fun.

 BTW, it is possible to build this on Windows, Mac, and iOS.
-The iOS build would need to be tweaked to load the config.txt a different way though.
+The iOS build would need to be tweaked to load the config.txt a different way.
+(I originally had it running on iOS but wanted to move the config.txt to a separate file for easier editing and haven't tried it since)

 Note:  The "copy" button puts the dialog into the system clipboard, useful to get at the kanji if you're doing Japanese practice.